 The mobilisation phase is the period immediately following the incidence of a disaster.
 During this time, international USAR Teams prepare to respond and travel to assist the affected country.

-INSARAG Guidelines 2020 Volume II: Preparedness and Response Manual B: Operations, p.
+For more information: INSARAG Guidelines 2020 Volume II: Preparedness and Response Manual B: Operations, p.
 6: https://perma.cc/JM4A-ZAS6

 3.2.1 Recommendations for USAR Teams

 Pre-deployment considerations